michaelpineirocode/jam-py/README.md

 Jam-py is a <b>proof of concept/educational experience</b> to learn the fundementals of compiled interpreted programming languages.
 It is developed inside of Python, but the same approaches can be made in lower level programming languages.
 I am interested to see if I can implement a similar project in C++ in the future.
 I currently plan on creating a lexer and a parser, and then I may come back to create an interpretor in the future.

 # Install
-Jampy relies on the "os" module for the "clear" command within the shell.
-So, "clear" will not work on Linux or Unix systems until I get around to fixing that issue.
+Jampy relies on the "os" module for the "clear" command within the shell, so "clear" will not work on Linux or Unix systems.
-To install jampy,
+<b> GIT INSTALL:</b> git clone https://github.com/michaelpineirocode/jampy.git
+<b> ZIP INSTALL:</b> Click on the green "download" button at the top of the repository, select "ZIP" and download.
+Find the directory of the download and decompress.

 # Shell commands
 The shell utilizes the following specialized commands: